Naereen/web-sphinx/apk.en.rst

 - **Calm**: to help daily meditation, and offers free ambient sounds like forest or birds;
 - **Forest**: to help disconnect from your phone;
 - **Drink Water Reminder**: super simple but effective;
-- **Sleep Monitor**: suggests to go to sleep in the evening, effective alarm (soft but persistent) in the morning ...
+- **Sleep Monitor**: suggests to go to sleep in the evening, effective alarm (soft but persistent) in the morning...
 The app also offers very precise statistics, if you think about indicating the beginning and end of sleep ;
 - Bonus: the website `Generative.fm <https://Generative.fm/>`_ offers dozens of pieces of background music, random, composed by... programs (neural networks and everything)!
 It's ideal for work, I love it !